aquafemi/trace/README.md

 Physical music generation and playback

 * Write music onto a surface
-  * Binary data
-  * Physical markings on a paper that can be zoomed into
+  * Physical markings on a paper that can be zoomed into: [transloadit api](https://transloadit.com/demos/audio-encoding/generate-a-waveform-image-from-an-audio-file)
-  * First test to see if music can actually read by one of these methods
+  * First test to see if music can actually read this way
 * Read music using a camera that does automatic playback of what it's seeing
   * Ad hoc mode
   * Continuous mode -> there should be an indicator on the screen (that moves from left to right) indicating at what point in time the current music is playing.